friendtech33-DAO/ft33-docs/docs/overview/06_cross-chain.md

 ## Overview

-The OHM token is available cross-chain!
-Olympus utilizes LayerZero, a messaging protocol, to send and receive native OHM on supported chains.
-Whereas most bridge architectures create a wrapped representation of a token, Olympus takes a different approach: OHM is burned on one chain, and minted on another chain.
-The minted OHM is native to that chain which makes it composable with every dApp.
+The FTW token is available cross-chain! friendtech33 utilizes LayerZero, a messaging protocol, to send and receive native FTW on supported chains.
+Whereas most bridge architectures create a wrapped representation of a token, friendtech33 takes a different approach: FTW is burned on one chain, and minted on another chain.
+The minted FTW is native to that chain which makes it composable with every dApp.

 ## How to bridge

 1. Navigate to [https://app.olympusdao.finance](https://app.olympusdao.finance)
 2. Click Bridge in the sidebar
 3. Select the source chain and the destination chain
 4. Enter amounts, approve and click Bridge.
-Note that neither Olympus nor LayerZero charge a fee for bridging.
+Note that neither friendtech33 nor LayerZero charge a fee for bridging.
 You only pay for gas and message passing fee.
 5. You can view the transaction under the Transactions list.

 ## Supported networks